dinoopm/react-redux-gitissues/README.md

-# Simplified Git Issues page
+# Simplified Git Issues Page

 **How to start the client**